sjherbold/EtherIO/README.md

 Let me know if this has been useful or helpful in your development.
 Also looking for suggestions and recommendations to make this more Pythonic in style.

+## Todo

+* Need more Pythonic method to only have the 'sch' & 'thr' port attributes on eio24r type objects.
+* Need to implement more eeprom setting helpers.
+* Need a fake eio software object to test in the absence of having physical hardware.